New Construction Home Owner

 The septic system is one of the most important things to consider when you are building a new home.
 Why, because even if it is designed correctly and properly installed it will probably at some point fail.
 Too many engineers and installers are using old technology to save money for the consumer.
 But are they really saving?

 Consider this when choosing a design.
-Using our treatment systems, we will guarantee our disposal fields against septic related failure for 10 years.
+Using our treatment systems, we will guarantee our sub-surface drip disposal against septic related failure for 10 years.
 Everyone else may or may not have a warranty, be sure to ask, as fields do fail.
 In the fall of 2013 we had six failures under reconstruction, none of them ours.

 Fields fail for many reasons.
 Grandpa had a homemade bar of lye soap.
 When Grandma needed to do laundry he shaved a few flakes off for her.
 Today we have commercial soaps with additives, conditioning shampoos, bath oils, lotions, anti-bacterial soaps, disinfectants, chlorinated dishwasher liquids, garbage disposals and water from low flow fixtures all going to a disposal field that hasn't changed much since the 70's and may not be able to treat this mixture.